 Dr Amandeep Kaur

-2010-2014 – PhD “A Bioelectrochemical Sensing System for Measuring Acidic bioprocess Fermentation End Products”
+PhD “A Bioelectrochemical Sensing System for Measuring Acidic bioprocess Fermentation End Products”

-My research interest mainly focuses around BES technology for waste water treatment and sensors.
-It also includes integrating mycology and microbiology which is my background in the current focus areas.
+Her research interest mainly focuses around Bio electrochemical Systems for waste water treatment, resource recovery and sensors.
+It also includes integrating mycology in the current focus areas.

 2008-2010 – Research Assistant at Institute of Microbial Technology, Chandigarh, India.

 1. Amandeep Kaur, Hitesh C Boghani, Edward M Milner, Richard L Kimber, Iain Michie, Ronald Daalmans, Richard M Dinsdale, Alan J Guwy, Ian M. Head, Jonathan R Lloyd, Eileen Yu, Jhuma Sadhukhan, Giuliano C Premier (2019): Bioelectrochemical treatment and recovery of copper from distillery waste effluents using power and voltage control strategies.
 Journal of Hazardous Materials, 371: 18-26

 2. Purnell et al., 2019: Resource Recovery from Waste end-of-programme brochure; Open Access.

 3. A. Kaur, R.M.
 Dinsdale, A.J.
 Guwy, G.C .Premier (2015): “Improved Dynamic Response and Range in Microbial fuel Cell Based Volatile Fatty Acid Sensor by Using Poised Potential”.
 Renewable Energy in the Service of Mankind Vol I, pp 183-192, DOI 10.1007/978-3-319-17777-9_17